piotrgajow/notes-and-configurations/tools/git/index.md

 ## Custom commands

-To enable scripts put them in `bin` directory of `Git` installation.
+To enable scripts on Windows put them in `bin` directory of `Git` installation.

+To enable scripts on Unix put them e.g. in `~/custom-commands` and add the directory to the PATH, i.e. `export PATH=$PATH:~/custom-commands`.

 | Command             | File                         | Description                                                                              |
 |:--------------------|:-----------------------------|:-----------------------------------------------------------------------------------------|